| | | |

 Generally speaking, a turkey will take 10 to 13 minutes per pound, depending on how cold the turkey is when it goes into the oven.

-The question always arises: can I cook a turkey in a convection oven?
+The question always arises: Can I cook a turkey in a convection oven?
 The answer is “definitely yes.”
-If you have access to a convection oven, it’s a delicious way to cook a turkey evenly.
+If you have access to one, it’s a delicious way to cook a turkey evenly.

 If you have a convection oven, here’s what you need to know: